23 June 2020

 “For the first time since we started tracking ABS data (1978), the number of young people outside the labour market is over 40%.
 This is not normal fluctuations or seasonal adjustments – it is an absolute crisis” (source: Shirley Jackson, Senior Economist, Per Capita https://percapita.org.au/

 The problem: As mortgage stress skyrockets in the late stages of a housing bubble, consumer spending dives impacting tax revenues (and governments holy grail of GDP).
-At the same time, the forecast upcoming wave of business collapses relegates staff to the dole queues or casual work, simultaneously eating a large chunk of the government tax revenues from these sources just as demand for social services spending spikes.
+At the same time, business stress and collapses will relegate staff to the dole queues or casual work, eating a large chunk of the government tax revenues from these sources just as demand for social services spending spikes.

 The outdated solution (to date): The answer has so far been to perpetuate an economic stimulus and tax cuts model that was unsustainable and extractive long before COVID.
 The fiscal measures governments at all levels typically go to during economic crises have not served us well in the past and are proving increasingly ineffective in an economy that doesn’t serve all stakeholders.
 These include:

 Companies in the old economy prioritise shareholder profit, so thinking that they might now do otherwise when public money is being thrown at them is an absurd distortion of reality by governments who are either out of original ideas, or beholden to donors, or both.